-Stock futures trade cautiously ahead of jobless claims, retail earnings
+Stock futures trade lower ahead of jobless claims, retail earnings

 Investors will also get to digest reports on manufacturing and housing